Lexop Jul 5, 2022 12:00:00 PM 10 min read

 As customers face financial issues, companies that offer flexibility can recover past-due bills quicker while reducing churn.
 Your clients want the option to make a payment arrangement or a minimum payment to stay on good terms with your company.
 Presenting customizable solutions instead of a one-size-fits-all approach can encourage customers to prioritize paying you.

 This flexibility should also extend to your payment methods.
 Your recovery tools should integrate with your preferred payment gateways, allowing customers to settle their accounts online.
-Since 77% of Lexop respondents favor paying overdue bills digitally, providing this solution can deliver more results than relying on in-person, phone, or mailed repayments.
+In our 2023 survey on past-due consumers, they responded that these tools would make it easier for them to pay their late bills:

-Digitilizing your collections process lets your customers have control over their accounts and the repayment process.
+Digitizing your collections process lets your customers have control over their accounts and the repayment process.
 Unlike phone calls that often catch clients at bad times, a 24/7 self-service online payment portal gives consumers access to account details and payment options on their terms.
-Moreover, an email or text message reminder can communicate your concerns without putting your clients on the spot.
+Additionally, an email or text message reminder can communicate your concerns without putting your clients on the spot.

 According to a McKinsey study, people contacted via digital channels had higher rates of full and partial repayments.
 Only 12% made a full repayment for people contacted by phone, and 36% made a partial one.
 In comparison, 58% of customers reached via text made a partial repayment, and 19% repaid their overdue bills.
 Therefore, the best channels for debt collecting are those your customers prefer and support their desire for self-service.

-An ethical early-stage collection strategy is simple and convenient.
+An ethical collection strategy is simple and convenient.
 It shouldn't make customers jump through hoops to schedule a payment or force them to use communication methods that they aren't comfortable with.
 Your payment collections software should provide an excellent user experience, with fewer steps to view and respond to account reminders.
-Furthermore, the right tools can empower customers to self-cure at their own pace.
+The right tools can empower customers to self-cure at their own pace.

 By choosing a secure payment gateway for digital collections and offering a contactless repayment solution, you can improve their overall experience.
 Frictionless options make the experience positive and increase customer retention.